danbang/article-distinct-encoding/README.md

 *SPM*

-Contains scripts for GLMs of fMRI data using SPM 12 (www.fil.ion.ucl.ac.uk/spm).
-The fMRI data were pre-processed using standard pipelines (https://github.com/metacoglab/MetaLabCore).
-Unthresholded group-level statistical maps from analyses reported in the paper are available on NeuroVault (https://neurovault.org/collections/3792/).
+Contains scripts for GLMs of fMRI data.
+The pipeline for pre-processing of fMRI data is freely available: https://github.com/metacoglab/MetaLabCore.
+Unthresholded group-level statistical maps for analyses reported in the paper are available on NeuroVault: https://neurovault.org/collections/3792/.
+FMRI pre-processing and analysis were conducted using SPM 12 (www.fil.ion.ucl.ac.uk/spm).